Zenith-Team/Tsuru/README.md

 # What's here
 ## Headers:
-I have included as many headers as I could, to minimize the amount of reverse-engineering required for modifying the game, and for completeness.
+I have included as many headers as I could, to minimize the amount of reverse-engineering required for modifying the game for others, and for completeness.
 There are much too many headers to keep track of, so here is a list of extra actor and actor base headers that are included here, plus some other special ones.
 ### Actors
 * bobomb.h (unfinished)
 * boss.h (unfinished)